Free-lc/NUS_SWS_BDAV_G5/Readme_zyq.md

 Then let's look at the minor part--paid apps.
 In fact, it should have been almost invisible.

 Look at this big chart.
-We divide paid apps into some ranges like this.（用鼠标指）And the percentage is the proportion of total installations.
+We divide paid apps into some ranges like this.（用鼠标指）This is the range and the percentage is the proportion of total installations.

-You can see apps less than $5 here(用鼠标指).
+The point is, these bright color parts are apps less than $5.
 Their total installations account for nearly 3 quarters.

 So we can conclude that people prefer cheaper apps.
 For app developers, if you want greater popularity, you'd better control the price.
 To share the cost, you can insert ads or necessary charge into your apps.